kingluddite/web-dev-notes/full_stack/meteor/level-ups/intermedia-meteor/01-intro.md

   </main>
 </template>
 ```

-we have no routes so we have a route error
+We have no routes so we have a route error

 ## routes